Jivich/SimpsonStartPage/README.md

 ![Imgur](https://i.imgur.com/JNDblSw.png)

 For example, if you want to add a link to cell “x3y4” in zone “E”:
-1. Add the image (Preferably an image of 512px X 512px) you want to have as icon to the “MyStarterPage\Img\icon" folder.
+1. Add the image (Preferably an image of 512px X 512px) you want to have as icon to the “MyStartPage\Img\icon" folder.

 2. Open the file “enlaces.json”.